jmgomezsoriano/filedatasource/README.md

 with open_writer('data.csv', fieldnames=[...]) as writer:
     ...

-# Write a compressed CSV
+# Write a compressed CSV1
 with open_writer('data.csv.gz', fieldnames=[...]) as writer:
     ...